sravya-Adapa/2025Fall_projects/README.md

 The simulation is linear in the number of edges per run (efficient), separates **stochastic shocks** from **deterministic propagation**, and produces interpretable metrics connecting supply failures to production-scale outcomes.
 The convergence plot provides a simple sanity check that 10,000 runs are sufficient for stable estimates.

-### Figure: Live demo snapshot of the supply chain network and convergence curve.
+### Figure: Live demo snapshot of the supply chain network and convergence curve
 <center>
   <img width="1395" height="730" alt="mc_model_image" src="https://github.com/user-attachments/assets/affb81dd-b8e5-43b3-b85b-ba480b32b0d2" />
 </center>